La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-Motion Words (2.2): The prototype is ``X1 goes to X2 (destination) from X3 (start point) via X4 (route)''.
+Motion Words (2.2): The prototype is <span class="latex">X1 goes to X2 (destination) from X3 (start point) via X4 (route)</span>.
 Since motion words are complicated, effort has been put in to make them all regular.
 They are very frequently combined with directional properties, q.v.

-Transitive Motion Words (2.2.3): The prototype is ``X1 makes X2 go to X3 from X4 via X5'', and again they are all regular.
+Transitive Motion Words (2.2.3): The prototype is <span class="latex">X1 makes X2 go to X3 from X4 via X5</span>, and again they are all regular.
 Directional properties relate X2, the mover, with X3, the start point.

 Quasi-motions and Routes (2.2.4): The routes are set up as regular motion words.
 The quasi-motions can profitably be compounded with motion words.

-Communication and Mental Activity (2.3): The pattern ``X1 knows that X2 is (vo) X3+2'' is common, with X2 merging as the first case of X3.
+Communication and Mental Activity (2.3): The pattern <span class="latex">X1 knows that X2 is (vo) X3+2</span> is common, with X2 merging as the first case of X3.
 However, quite a few predicates in this category have different patterns, so watch out.

 Transitive Activities with an Object (2.4): A number of these words have an X3 case for a tool or means which is typically filled by a transitive compound, as in: